sendgrid/tagtrics/README.md

 	flushInterval := time.Duration(3) * time.Second
 	metricTags := tagtrics.NewMetricTags(m, handler, flushInterval, reg, ".")

-	// You never want to do this in production but here we update these stats
+	// You never want to update this often in production but here we update
-	// often to see how they change. metricTags.StatsGCCollection = time.Duration(3) * time.Second
+	// them often to see how they change. metricTags.StatsGCCollection = time.Duration(3) * time.Second
 	metricTags.StatsMemCollection = time.Duration(3) * time.Second